E-niek/x86_64-asm-tutorials/notes/010-Virtual_Memory_in_Assembly.md

 ### 3.2 Stack Operations:
 - Pushing onto the stack:
-  - Data is placed on the top of the stack using `push` instrucion.
+  - Data is placed on the top of the stack using `push` instruction.
-  - The stack pionter `RSP` is decremented and the data is stored at the new top of the stack.
+  - The stack pointer `RSP` is decremented and the data is stored at the new top of the stack.
   - Example:
     ```asm
         push rax        ; push the value stored in rax onto the stack.